StevenZBX/UCI_ICS-32_Repo/A2/README.md

 A blank line (entered simply by pressing the ENTER key).
 This command represents the passage of time in our game.
 (In the next assignment, this update would occur simply as a result of a timed event rather than any user input).
 If there is a faller currently on the field, it falls down one cell.
 If there is a faller that has currently landed, it freezes.
 If there are capsule cells with empty cells below them, then gravity should be applied one cell at a time and the capsule cells should move downward.
 F, followed by two uppercase letters (R, B, or Y) each separated by whitespace (any amount of whitespace is acceptable, consider using shlex as in assignment 1).
 This command will create a faller with the first uppercase letter after F representing the left end of a horizontal faller and the second letter after F representing the right end of a horizontal faller.
 F R Y, would create a faller with a red left segment, and a yellow right segment.
 All fallers should be created horizontally with their left end occupying the middle cell of the second row of our field.
 You may be wondering: why the second row?
 Well, it is probably not visible in the gameplay above, but the top cell of the field in the original game is actually not blocked by any sort of barrier.
 That is, a vitamin capsule can overlap the glass covering the top of the field.
-Whether or not this is an error in the original game’s code, I am not sure.
+Whether or not this is an error in the original game's code, I am not sure.
 But it does make some of the game logic a bit simpler to grapple with.
 I attached an image of the effect below if you're interested.
 If c (the number of columns) is odd, there will be one middle cell, located at the column numbered (in a 0-based index system as we use in Python).
 If c is even, there will be two middle cells, occupying the columns and